100jandu/M1_Board-Game_Game/1_Requirements/README.md

   ## Strengths

-  1) A very quick and simple game.
-2) Can be played by people of any age group.3) Helps children practice counting and adding.
-4) Easy to design.
+  * A very quick and simple game.
+  * Can be played by people of any age group.
+  * Helps children practice counting and adding.
+  * Easy to design.

   ## Weakness
-  1) Can lead to addiction in children.
-2) With increase in number of players, the time delay increases.
-3) The design of the board with too many snakes leads to increase in the chances of a player encountering a snake multiple times making the game long.
-4).
-Waiting for the occurence of 1 on the dice to win a game can be very irritating.
+  * Can lead to addiction in children.
+  * With increase in number of players, the time delay increases.
+  * The design of the board with too many snakes leads to increase in the chances of a player encountering a snake multiple times making the game long.
+  * Waiting for the occurence of 1 on the dice to win a game can be very irritating.

  ## Opportunities

- 1. The game can be further developed to make it more fun and interesting.
+* The game can be further developed to make it more fun and interesting.

  ## Threats

- 1. Due to development of many digital games, ancient board games like "snakes and ladder" face the threat of extinction.
+* Due to development of many digital games, ancient board games like "snakes and ladder" face the threat of extinction.

  # 4W's and 1H
   ## Who